Introduction:

 You get the picture.

-Take time to celebrate your successes, no matter how small they may be.
+Take time to recognize your successes, no matter how small they may be.
 This will help you stay motivated and focused on your goals.
 Review your successes on a daily basis.

 Find a workout buddy